 May 7-10, 2018 | Colorado Springs, CO | Classroom

 Learn how to utilize the evidence to support the proper conclusion in cases involving the death of a child.
-Gather best practices and tips for the investigation of unexplained child deaths.
-Discuss possible causes of death and the various investigative steps from first responders to evidence collection, witness and suspect interviews, and medical examination to support prosecution.
+Discuss possible causes of death and gain best practices and tips including various investigative steps for first responders to evidence collection, witness and suspect interviews, and medical examination, and legal issues for prosecution.

 **Registration Deadline: March 12, 2018**.
 Cases involving the death of a child, whether of natural causes or by unintentional or intentional harm, are traumatic and difficult.
 Assumptions about the cause and manner of this death must be avoided, and this training will focus on utilizing the evidence to support the proper conclusion.
 This 4-day training provides new and experienced law enforcement, CPS, prosecutors and other child serving professionals with up-to-date practices and tips for the investigation of unexplained child deaths.

 Upon completion of this training, you will be able to : * Define various causes of child deaths * Identify potential response situations and scene protection issues * Describe investigative equipment and resources needed for quality child death investigations * List physical and emotional pediatric development * Describe medical examiner roles and responsibilities * Identify investigator steps in evidence identification, collection and documentation * Discuss legal issues related to investigation of unexplained child deaths and prosecution of criminal cases of child fatality

 There is NO FEE to attend this training.
 Tuition, student materials, and instructional costs are provided by the Missing and Exploited Children Training and Technical Assistance Program.
 Additionally, the cost of lodging for non-federal attendees will also be covered.
 Lodging arrangements will be made by MEC Training and TA.
 Attendees will be responsible for their own travel, food, parking and ancillary expenses associated with attending this training.